The IMX process

-All you need to do is input the client details to the IMX portfolio modeller, including their goals, and select a portfolio from the drop-down menu.
+All you need to do is input the client details (some will already be populated from the platform) to the IMX portfolio modeller, including their goals, and select a portfolio from the dropdown menu.
 You can then model the portfolio and compare it to the others you’re considering for the client.
-This is a good starting point but you also have the option to compare portfolios outside your selected range, which may produce results more aligned to the client goal.
+This is a good starting point, but you also have the option to compare portfolios outside your selected range, which may produce results more aligned to the client goal.

 Through using the modeller and discussing the outputs with the client, you can identify and recommend the most appropriate IMX portfolio.

 Our innovative and easy-to-use tool lets you model the different portfolios from the selected range, to help identify the right solution for your client.